rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 Note that the `taskset 0x0c ionice -c 3` at the start is meant for Raspberry Pi's or other similarly low-power systems:

 - `taskset 0x0c` constrains Geth to only run on CPUs 2 and 3.
-This way, it won't interfere with the ETH2 client.
+This way, it won't interfere with the Beacon Node.
-- `ionice -c 3` tells the system that Geth's disk access is a super low priority - if ETH2 needs to access the SSD, it will always have priority over Geth.
+- `ionice -c 3` tells the system that Geth's disk access is a super low priority - if the Beacon Node needs to access the SSD, it will always have priority over Geth.

 You can omit that prefix if you're not on a low-power system.
 :::